-Scientific Studies That Support The Benefits Of Boost Oxygen
+Scientific Studies That Support The Benefits Of Supplemental Oxygen

-Are there scientific reports and studies that support the benefits of Boost Oxygen?
-Yes, there are published reports by scientists, researchers and universities that not only support supplemental oxygen, but specifically our Boost Oxygen product of portable 95% pure oxygen for all-natural respiratory support.
+There are published reports by scientists, researchers and universities that support supplemental oxygen for all-natural respiratory support.

 LABORATORY TEST RESULTS: BOOST OXYGEN IS 95% PURE OXYGEN